gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    user messages and ensures that all protected user message data has been successfully transferred to the remote ULP.

-   4. Local DTLS/SCTP sends a DTLS/SCTP Controll Message
+   4. Local DTLS/SCTP sends a DTLS/SCTP Control Message
    {{Control-Message}} of type "SHUTDOWN_Request" {{SHUTDOWN-Request}}
    to its peer.